How to Use Coupons in your Direct Mail

 • Not Valid On Certain Brands - if you were a clothing store, you would use this condition if you needed to clear out certain brands and not allow the offer to be used on higher priced brands.

-Direct Mail coupons are a great tool to use for your marketing campaigns as long as they aren’t overused.
-They help keep your existing customers and attract new ones while also allowing you to test out what works and doesn’t work.
-If you’re ready to start showcasing your coupons on your next campaign, contact us today to get started!
+Direct mail coupons are an effective tool for marketing campaigns provided they're not overused.
+They help businesses retain existing customers and attract new ones while allowing merchandisers to test the waters and find out what works, and what doesn’t.
+If you’re ready to start showcasing your coupons on your next campaign, contact DRMG today to get started!

 Comments